chinapedia/wikipedia.abstract.en/Page/Alexandria.md

 Layout of the ancient city

-Greek Alexandria was divided into three regions:Macedonian_Army_Alexander.jpg Army]]
+Greek Alexandria was divided into three regions: Army]]

 Brucheum
     Brucheum is the Royal or Greek quarter and forms the most magnificent portion of the city.
 In Roman times Brucheum was enlarged by the addition of an official quarter, making four regions in all.
 The city was laid out as a grid of parallel streets, each of which had an attendant subterranean canal;